James J. Egan

-James J. Egan, FAIA, (1839, Cork, Ireland—December 2, 1914, Chicago, Illinois) was an Irish-American architect and fellow of the American Institute of Architects practicing in Chicago, Illinois.
+James J. Egan, FAIA, (1839 – December 2, 1914) was an Irish-American architect and fellow of the American Institute of Architects practicing in Chicago, Illinois.
 He was a partner of the Chicago architectural firms Armstrong & Egan, Egan & Kirkland and Egan & Prindeville, which gained prominence designing Catholic structures.

 Early life

 Born in Cork, Ireland, Egan was educated at a private academy in Cork, Ireland before graduating from the Government School of Design, Queens College, Cork.
 He also studied in England before emigrating in 1864.
 He arrived at Castle Garden, New York City and found work as a draftsman for Richard Upjohn.
 He continued his training under Charles W. Clinton who had previously trained with Upjohn, and was "one of the most refined designers in the Renaissance styles".
 He also worked under Clinton's sometime associate Edward Tuckerman Potter of Schenectady, New York, whose tastes leaned toward Gothic Revival.

 Chicago

-He relocated to Chicago, Illinois shortly after Chicago's great fire in 1871, where he became heavily involved in reconstruction.
+He relocated to Chicago, Illinois shortly after the great fire in 1871, where he became heavily involved in reconstruction.
 He also developed strong personal connections with leaders in the Chicago Roman Catholic Church, and received the commission for St. Vincent de Paul Church in Lincoln Park.
 He and formed several partnerships with fellow architects.

 John M. Armstrong was born around 1840 on a farm at Kinzie and Wells Streets.
 He was a councilman at the age of twenty and is credited with the relocation of the city's first cemetery to make way for Lincoln Park.
 Around 1874, Egan went into partnership with Armstrong, forming the firm of Armstrong & Egan which designed the City Hall/County Building (1874).
 Disagreements arose between the City Council and the County Board, with each pursuing their respective portion of the project separately.

 Henry W. Hill was born in Elmshorn, Germany and attended the Inst. of Technology ad Polytechnicum in Hamburg.
 He arrived in Chicago in March 1872 and was employed in the offices of a number of leading architects.
 Hill worked for Armstrong & Egan on the courthouse project.
 From 1875 to 1881 Egan partnered with Hill, in the firm Egan & Hill.
 In 1881, Hill went into partnership with Augustus Bauer.
 Hill retired to Holstein, Germany in 1914.